-Accompanied by the Orchestre de Paris, the French cellist Gautier Capuçon plays Antonín Dvořák’s Cello Concerto in B minor, Op.
+Accompanied by Orchestre de Paris, French cellist Gautier Capuçon plays Antonín Dvořák’s Cello Concerto in B minor, Op.
 104, B. 191, the last solo concerto of the Czech composer.
 Conductor: Paavo Järvi.
 Filmed in the Salle Pleyel in Paris and directed by François-René Martin.

 Dvořák’s cello concerto is widely regarded as one of the greatest cello concertos ever written.

 The concerto was written in 1894 for the composer’s friend, the Czech cellist Hanuš Wihan (5 June 1855 – 1 May 1920), but was premiered in London on March 19, 1896, by the English cellist Leo Stern (5 April 1862 – 10 September 1904).

 Dvořák’s Cello Concerto is scored for a full romantic orchestra (with the exception of a 4th horn), containing two flutes (second doubling piccolo), two oboes, two clarinets, two bassoons, three horns, two trumpets, three trombones, tuba, timpani, triangle (last movement only), and strings, and is in the standard three-movement concerto format: